thomashaile/encapsulation/README.md

 __Encapsulation__ is the idea of grouping together your data with the functions that use it.
 That's it! (for now :)  There are many ways to achieve this, but the end result is code that is easier to understand and nicer work with.

 Heads up!
-In this module you'll be encountering some of the most important (and most challenging!) aspects of the JavaScript language: closure, `this` & inheritance.
+In this module you'll be encountering some of the most important (and most challenging!) aspects of the JavaScript language `this`, inheritance & classes.
 These are all features of JS that allow you to encapsulate functions & data for readable, reusable code.

-Along the way you will get your first introduction to the main programming paradigms in JS: _functional_ and _object oriented_.
+Along the way you will get your first introduction to one of the main programming paradigms in JS: _object oriented_.
 At their simplest level, programming paradigms are just different answers to the same question "How will I group my data and my functions?".

 [TOP](#overview)